The Best Beaches in Costa Brava to Enjoy Your Spain Holiday

 Platja de l'Estartit

-Platja de l'Estartit offers a 3.5 km long sandbank with gently shelving access to the sea.
-It’s the perfect spot for families with small children and a good place to learn how to scuba or snorkel.
-The beach divided into three different sections.
+Platja de l'Estartit offers a 3.5 km long sandbank with gentle shelving access to the sea.
+It’s the perfect spot for families with small children, and a good place to learn how to scuba dive or snorkel.
+The beach is divided into three different sections:

-Platja Larga o Central is the largest, an urban portion of the beach nestled next to L’Estartitand, offering plenty of places to eat and drink.
-This portion of the beach has watch towers, lounger and umbrella rentals, washroom amenities and disabled access.
+Platja Larga o Central is the largest, and an urban portion of the beach nestled next to L’Estartitand.
+It offers plenty of places to eat and drink.
+This portion of the beach has watch towers, lounger and umbrella rentals, washroom amenities and access for people with disabilities.

-Adjacent Platja Els Griells is 500 m long and offers a nice break from the busy Platja Larga, while still offering parking and washroom facilities.
+Adjacent Platja Els Griells is 500 m long, and offers a nice break from the busy Platja Larga, while still offering parking and toilet facilities.

 Platja de la Pletera is the quietest section of the strip, offering more natural beauty.
 Whether you choose to stay at one or hike all three, you’ll enjoy the stunning vistas from Platja de l’Estartit.